superctr/QuattroPlay/readme.md

 ## Notes

+*	Playlists are all defined in the .INI files.
+If you find any errors or have any suggestions, please create an issue in the github repository.
 *   The C30 chip is not emulated, instead the C352 is used.
 This makes VGM logging possible.
 *   The C140 chip is not emulated, instead the C352 is used.
 The compressed sample format differs, breaking VGM logs in a few games.
 *   The C219 chip is not emulated, instead the C352 is used.
 This actually improves the sound quality of VGM logs, as the C219 chip is not accurately emulated in VGM players.